Paracosmus/Quillscript-Docs/coding-and-design/libraries/tools.md

 #include "Utils/Tools.h"
 ...

-// Macro (Only inside an UObject method)
+// Macro (Only inside an UObject method.
+Type cast is NOT required) PRINT("Print this message")
-PRINT("Print this message" )

 // Function call.
 UTools::Print("Print this message", MyObject)